mlcommons/ck/cm-mlops/challenge/run-mlperf@home-v3.1-gpu/run-nvidia-gpu-bert-99-nvidia-native-tensorrt.md

       --adr.compiler.tags=gcc \
       [--custom_system=no]
       ```

-    Use `--custom_system=no` if you are using a similar system to the [Nvidia submission systems for MLPerf inference 3.0](https://github.com/mlcommons/inference_results_v3.0/tree/main/closed/NVIDIA/systems).
+5. At the end of the build you'll get a prompt - please enter your system name such as "aws_nvidia_t4"

-5. At the end of the build you'll get the following prompt unless you have chosen `--custom_system=no`.
-Please give a system name and say yes to generating the configuration files
+   (note that space, `-` and other special characters are not allowed),

-    ### Example output
+   and say `yes` to generating the configuration files.

     ```
     ============================================
     => A system ID is a string containing only letters, numbers, and underscores